 CURE gives underserved college students the opportunity to work alongside top cancer researchers at the Lurie Comprehensive Research Center in downtown Chicago.

-McCormick recognizes and encourages excellence in undergraduate research by holding a competition for awards of $5,000 each for qualifying undergraduate summer research.
+McCormick recognizes and encourages excellence in undergraduate research by holding a competition for awards of up to $5,000 each for qualifying undergraduate summer research.